UK Cyber Security Legislation

 Bill Structure

-Bill 329 is organized into 5 Parts with 61 sections and 2 Schedules, creating a comprehensive regulatory framework.
+HL Bill 32 is organised into 5 Parts with 61 sections and 2 Schedules, creating a comprehensive regulatory framework.

 Part 1